ardavanghaffari/programming-puzzles/min_max_stack/README.md

 and with constant space.

 ## Time & Space complexity
-When considered independently, both time and space complexity are constant but the implementation uses $O(n)$ space as a whole.
+When considered independently, all operations are constant but the implementation uses $O(n)$ space as a whole.

 </br>